dec1costello/Golf/TOUR_Championship_2011/README.md

 > **Develop an expected strokes model to identify player preformance**

 With an interest in sports analytics, I hope to contribute meaningful insights to the golf community.
-I chose the 2011 TOUR Championship because it was the only complete shot level data set I could [find](https://github.com/scottflaska/pga-shotlink/tree/main/data/sample_download).
+Although the 2011 TOUR Championship was over 10 years ago and the rules of the Championship have now changed, it was the only complete shot level data set I could [find](https://github.com/scottflaska/pga-shotlink/tree/main/data/sample_download).
 If you see a complete shot level dataset floating around feel free to send it my way!
 To get a better feel for the visual details, I encourage you to check out the interactive visuals on  [NBViewer!](https://nbviewer.org/github/dec1costello/Golf/tree/main/TOUR_Championship_2011/)

 ## **Dataset**

-Talk about the dataset and how r1+2 weaker. and nature of rough not nessacarly accounting for a bad lie, learn more about it from these [docs](espn.com)
+Talk about the dataset and how r1+2 weaker. but not really because i dont think the field gets cut becuase its the championshp and nature of rough not nessacarly accounting for a bad lie, learn more about it from these [docs](espn.com).
+INcomplete dataset becuase [no playoff data](https://www.youtube.com/watch?v=vRjNR1T81VE).

 ## [EDA](https://nbviewer.org/github/dec1costello/Golf/blob/main/TOUR_Championship_2011/EDA.ipynb)